MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 | 4    | 30                       | 300               | 50                           | 200              | 50            | 200           |
 | 5    | 20                       | 400               | 33                           | 250              | 33            | 250           |
 | 6    | 15                       | 500               | 25                           | 300              | 25            | 300           |

 The numbers are the result of some initial playtesting, and may need refining.
-Also note for now they are just a duplicate of the magic damage scaling values (which have seemed to be okay from some initial testing).
+Also note for now they are just a duplicate of the magic damage scaling values (which have seemed to be okay from the internal tests).

-Within `npc.cpp`,
-Within the else fork (else covers if `isHealth` if false) of `onHit`
+Another change was required within `npc.cpp`, within the 'else' fork of that function (this else fork covers if `isHealth` if false) within `onHit`
 ```
         else
         {